AnnaSirina/Chocco/README.md

 ## How to run

 Copy the directory.
-To show the structure of my work i left src folder.
-The main build is in dist folder.
+// To show the preview of my project i left dist folder.
+So you can use the link in the topic.
-If it will be more convenient there is a ready link in the topic of repository.

 ### \$ npm run gulp